jmzeng1314/GEOmirror/readme.md

 library(GEOmirror)
 ```

-If it failed, just because your bad internet.
+If it failed, just because your **bad internet connection**.
 You can also download this project directly into your computer, and then **install it locally.**

 Or just use source function to load the codes of **geoChina** function, as below: